wolffe/phpsqlitecms/README.md

 * Add "Copy URL" feature to File Manager
 * Update all code to PHP 7+ standards
 * Update all code to PSR-12 standards

-<a href="https://getbutterfly.com/phpsqlitecms/">phpSQLiteCMS</a> is a simple and lightweight open source CMS based on <a href="https://www.php.net/">PHP</a> and <a href="https://sqlite.org/">SQLite</a>.
-As SQLite is file-based, it just runs "out of the box" without installation.

 System requirements
 -------------------